How to Get Life Insurance with Heart Failure (CHF) — Expert Help from Independent Brokers in 2025

 1. Gather your medical history – diagnosis dates, EF%, arrhythmia details, surgeries, hospitalizations.

-2. Compile your medications – doses, start dates, and purpose.
+2. Complet a list of your medications – doses, start dates, and purpose.

 3. Answer health questions honestly – underwriters cross-reference prescriptions and medical history.